Vars-Ulrich/quartz/content/index.md

 ---
 title: Welcome to Kipp's Vault
 icon:
+aliases:
+  - Home
 ---
 # Greetings!
-Welcome to the digital knowledge garden of [Kipp Burroughs](https://KippBurroughs.com).
+You've reached the digital knowledge garden of [Kipp Burroughs](https://KippBurroughs.com).
 I am new to Obsidian and this page is very much in the initial stages of construction.

 ## Vault Overview